 The mission of the Department of Biomedical Sciences at Cummings School of Veterinary Medicine at Tufts University is:

-The department currently consists of 16 permanent faculty positions with primary appointments, four faculty with secondary appointments, four research faculty, one postdoctoral scholar, four graduate students and three pathology residents.
+Stats in the department currently consists of 15 permanent faculty positions with primary appointments, one faculty with a secondary appointment, three research faculty, one postdoctoral scholar, and four pathology residents.

 A number of faculty members are involved in biomedical research in the areas of neuroscience and reproductive biology and digestive diseases.
 These research activities are supported, in most part, by extramural grants and contracts from federal and state agencies and biotechnology companies.